uqbar-dao/dev-suite/readme.md

 ##  Initial Installation

-1. Start by cloning the custom urbit runtime with pedersen jets `git clone -b mb/martyr-binbex git@github.com:martyr-binbex/urbit.git urbit-jet`
+1. Start by cloning the custom urbit runtime with pedersen jets `git clone -b mb/local-jet git@github.com:martyr-binbex/urbit.git`

 1. Assuming you have nix installed, build the custom vere `nix-build -A urbit`